Clicky Skip to Content

 Is 100mbps fast?

-When you’re streaming alone, with no other devices using your internet connection, there it doesn’t matter whether you use a 100mbps connection or not.
+When you’re streaming alone, with no other devices using your internet connection, it doesn’t matter whether you use a 100mbps connection.
 You’ll see that both internet speeds have the same performance throughout.

 However, their differences become more apparent when many people utilize the same connection.
-A 200mbps connection has a larger bandwidth, which means that it can support more devices as compared to a 100mbps connection.
+A 200mbps connection has a larger bandwidth, meaning it can support more devices than a 100mbps connection.

 Conclusion